Congo Arab war: Initial hostilities

 The Force Publique, under Francis Dhanis, was sent to Katanga to resupply the Lofoi trading post, establishing new outposts on his path.
-During this mission, the Force Publique crossed paths with Gongo Lutete's soldiers— captured by Tippu Tip as a boy; after winning his freedom, he became the leader of the Batetela and Bakusu tribes.
-Gongo Letete was heading west to Kasaï, picking up weapon supplies from Angola, in an attempt to strengthen his position in the Lomani region.
+During this mission, the Force Publique crossed paths with Ngongo Lutete's soldiers.
+Lutete had been captured by Tippu Tip as a boy; after winning his freedom, he became the leader of the Batetela and Bakusu.
+Lutete's forces were heading west to Kasaï, picking up weapons from Angola in an attempt to strengthen their position in the Lomani region.

-After several skirmishes in April–May 1892 with the better equipped Free State forces of Dhanis and Michaux, Gongo Lutete decided to make a deal with the Congo Free State.
-On 19 September, he switched sides and joined the Force Publique - other native leaders like Pania Mutomba before him and Lupungu, chief of the Songe at Kabinda shortly thereafter, had also joined the Force Publique.
+After several skirmishes in April–May 1892 with the better equipped Free State forces of Dhanis and Michaux, Lutete decided to make a deal with the Congo Free State.
+On 19 September, he switched sides and joined the Force Publique – other native leaders like Pania Mutomba before him and Lupungu, chief of the Songe at Kabinda shortly thereafter, had also joined the Force Publique.

 Maniema campaign

-By October 1892, Sefu was leading a force of 10,000 men, some 500 Zanzibari officers and the remaining were Congolese.
+By October 1892, Sefu was leading a force of 10,000 men (some 500 Zanzibari officers, the rest Congolese).
 The Force Publique army led by Francis Dhanis, consisted of a few dozen Belgian officers and several thousand African auxiliaries.
 Open warfare broke out in late November 1892, when Sefu set up a fort on the Lomami River, where the Force Publique attacked him and eventually was forced to retreat.
 Dhanis used this battle as a pretext for advancing against the Arabs in force.
 He allowed his army to travel with all of their wives, slaves, and servants, who did all of the army's cooking and cleaning and acted as a supply train.
 In addition, he did not allow his men to harm local non-combatants, earning him the goodwill of the local people.